onosproject/sdran-in-a-box/docs/Installation_OAI_nFAPI.md

 If we can see like the above code block, the SD-RAN cotrol plane is working fine.

-NOTE 1: If we enable ONOS-KPIMON-V1 in the `sdran-in-a-box-values-<version>.yaml`, we can also use `make test-kpimon-v1` in SD-RAN release 1.1, master-stable, latest, and dev version.
+NOTE 1: If we enable ONOS-KPIMON-V1 in the `sdran-in-a-box-values-<version>.yaml`, we can also use `make test-kpimon-v1` in SD-RAN release 1.1, release 1.1.1, master-stable, latest, and dev version.

 NOTE 2: Currently, there is no way to reattach the detached UE.
 For reattachment, we should redeploy RiaB (at least ONOS RIC services, CU-CP, OAI nFAPI emulator).